rMiccolis/3D-editor/README.md

 Is possible to move camera to navigate the 3D scene, so it's possible to drag with mouse and from mobile.

+# Video
+Check the video in dir VIDEO

 # Screenshots
 1. ![Alt text](/VIDEO/img1.png?raw=true)